tokyo-traders/koukan/README.md

 ## Built With

-The backend of this application has been built using Django Rest Framework and PostgrsQL as database.
-Frontend is built with Javascript using ReactJS library, styled with Material UI.
+The application has been built using Javascript, along with ReactJS and Material UI in the frontend, and Python with Django Rest Framework for the backend.
+We have also used JWT as authentication/authorization
 </br>